-The tomato potato psyllid is an insect that attacks the Solanaceae family of plants which include potato, tomato, eggplant, capsicum, chilli and tamarillo.
-It also attacks sweet potato and others in the Convolvulaceae plant family.
+The Tomato potato psyllid (TPP) is a tiny insect pest which attacks the Solanaceae family of plants including potato, tomato, eggplant, capsicum, chilli and tamarillo.
+It also attacks sweet potato and other plants in the Convolvulaceae family.

-The Department of Agriculture and Food, Western Australia, is continuing with its efforts to manage and contain tomato potato psyllid following the National Management Group's (NMG) decision that it cannot be eradicated.
+The Western Australian Department of Primary Industries and Regional Development (DPIRD) is continuing efforts to manage and contain TPP following the National Management Group's (NMG) decision it cannot be eradicated.

-This decision does not mean that all efforts will cease to control and manage the tomato potato psyllid.
-The Department of Agriculture and Food Western Australia (with assistance from CCEPP members - including industry) is developing a comprehensive transition to management plan designed to limit and manage the impact of the tomato potato psyllid throughout Australia.
+Following NMG’s decision, DPIRD (with assistance from CCEPP members - including industry) developed a comprehensive transition to management plan designed to limit and manage the impact of the tomato potato psyllid throughout Australia.

-Quarantine Area Notice will remain in place for the Perth metropolitan area and surrounds to help prevent the spread of the tomato potato psyllid.
-To get more information about the restricted area, including a map, see the
+A Quarantine Area Notice is in effect for the Perth metropolitan area and surrounds to help prevent the spread of TPP.

 Identifying and reporting affected plants

-Tomato potato psyllid can spread through the movement of tomato, capsicum, eggplant, tamarillo and other solanaceous plant material.
-It can also occur on other hosts including the Convolvulaceae plant family - which includes sweet potato.
+TPP can spread through the movement of tomato, capsicum, eggplant, tamarillo and other solanaceous plant material.
+It can also occur on other hosts, including the Convolvulaceae plant family - which includes sweet potato.
 It can also disperse through natural pathways such as flight and on the wind.

 What to look for

 Tomato potato psyllid on a leaf.
-Photo courtesy of Department of Agriculture and Food, Western Australia.
+Photo courtesy of Department of Primary Industries and Regional Development.

-When present in a crop, the noticeable signs of the tomato potato psyllid include:
+When present in a crop, noticeable signs of TPP include: